cuckoosandbox/cuckoo/README.md

 ### Adding custom API signatures
 You can add, modify or delete API signatures in [`apis.json`](https://github.com/rodionovd/cuckoo-osx-analyzer/blob/master/analyzer/darwin/lib/core/data/apis.json) file.
 See the builtin examples for details on the format.

-### Roadmap, bugs and whatnot

-Please, look into the Issues and PRs of this repo.

 ### Tests

 You can run the test suite with `nose`: